robertorcosta/azure-docs.pt-br/articles/active-directory/conditional-access/require-managed-devices.md

 Para obter um dispositivo registrado com o Microsoft Azure AD, você tem três opções:

-- **Dispositivos registrados no Azure AD** – para obter um dispositivo pessoal registrado com o Azure AD
+- **Azure AD registered devices** - to get a personal device registered with Azure AD
-- **Dispositivos ingressados no Azure AD** – para obter um dispositivo Windows 10 organizacional que não ingressou em um local do AD registrado no Azure AD.
+- **Azure AD joined devices** - to get an organizational Windows 10 device that is not joined to an on-premises AD registered with Azure AD.
-- **Dispositivos ingressados no Azure AD híbrido** – para obter um Windows 10 ou o dispositivo com suporte de nível inferior que ingressou em um local do AD registrado no Azure AD.
+- **Hybrid Azure AD joined devices** - to get a Windows 10 or supported down-level device that is joined to an on-premises AD registered with Azure AD.

-Essas três opções são discutidas no artigo [o que é uma identidade do dispositivo?](../devices/overview.md)
+These three options are discussed in the article [What is a device identity?](../devices/overview.md)

 Para se tornar um dispositivo gerenciado, um dispositivo registrado pode ser um **dispositivo ingressado no Microsoft Azure AD Híbrido** ou um **dispositivo que tenha sido marcado como em conformidade**.